Inheritance & Divorce

 How we can help you with divorce & inheritance

-However, family courts will generally take into account factors such as how long you were married and when you or your spouse received the inheritance when deciding on a settlement.
+Also, family courts will generally consider factors such as how long you were married and when you or your spouse received the inheritance when deciding on a settlement.
 So, for example, if you received a large inheritance shortly before your divorce, or you were only married for a very short time, it is possible a court might decide your spouse is not entitled to half of the inheritance.

-Our team can guide you through the process of resolving matters by agreement or settlement or pursuing court proceedings to help you secure a reasonable settlement for you in all of the circumstances.
+Our experienced inheritance and divorce lawyers can guide you through the process of resolving matters by agreement or settlement or pursuing court proceedings to help you secure a reasonable settlement for you in all of the circumstances.

-A common question is whether future inheritance can be considered as part of a divorce settlement.
-In general, any future inheritance you or your spouse are likely to receive will not be considered as part of any financial settlement during divorce.
+A common question is whether future inheritance can be considered as part of a divorce settlement, and many of our clients are concerned with protecting an inheritance from divorce in general.
+Typically, any future inheritance you or your spouse are likely to receive will not be considered as part of any financial settlement during divorce.

-Our team will be happy to advise you on your options for protecting or receiving a share of a future inheritance to help make sure your financial needs are met.
+Our team of inheritance and divorce solicitors will be happy to advise you on your options for protecting or receiving a share of a future inheritance to help make sure your financial needs are met.

 With many people choosing to marry or remarry later in life, it is common for one or both partners to already have children from a previous relationship.
 This can cause concerns about divorce as there is the potential for your children to lose out on their inheritance if your spouse were to take a substantial portion of your assets in a financial settlement.

-We can advise you on your options to protect your children’s inheritance, including with a prenuptial agreement or postnuptial agreement, where appropriate.
+Our inheritance and divorce solicitors can advise you on your options to protect your children’s inheritance, including a prenuptial agreement or postnuptial agreement, where appropriate.

 Speak to our expert divorce solicitors in West London, Buckinghamshire, and the Thames Valley

-To speak to a member of our family law team about dealing with inheritance during divorce, or to arrange an initial fixed fee consultation, give your local IBB Solicitors office a call in Chesham, Reading or Uxbridge, or email email@example.com.
+To speak to a member of our family law team about dealing with inheritance during divorce, or to arrange an initial fixed fee consultation, give your local IBB Law office a call in Beaconsfield, Reading or Uxbridge, or email firstname.lastname@example.org.